carbon-language/carbon-lang/docs/project/cpp_style_guide.md

     non-constant local and member variables.
     -   Notably, don't use the `_` suffix for member variable names.

-## Refinements, extensions, and clarifications

-There are several places where the Google C++ style guide either doesn't provide specific advice, or allows different options.
-In some cases this is motivated by a large existing legacy codebase, but that is not a concern for Carbon's C++ code.
-Other topics simply are not covered due to the wide range of code and use cases.
-Carbon's use of C++ is more narrow and focused and so we can give precise guidance here.
-The goal is to refine, extend, and clarify the style guide.
-Everything here should be at some level compatible or acceptable.
+### File names

+-   Always use `snake_case` for files, directories, and build system rules.
+    Avoid `-`s in these as well.
+-   Use `.cpp` for source files, which is the most common open source extension and matches other places where "C++" is written without punctuation.

-### Syntax and formatting adjustments
+### Syntax and formatting

-These are largely bikeshed issues where any of the options would be fine and we simply need to pick a consistent option.
+These are minor issues where any of the options would be fine and we simply need to pick a consistent option.
 Where possible, [`clang-format`](#suggested-clang-format-contents) should be used to enforce these.